bevyengine/bevy/CONTRIBUTING.md

 When contributing, please:

 * try to loosely follow the workflow in [*How we work together*](https://github.com/bevy-engine/bevy/blob/main/CONTRIBUTING.md#how-we-work-together)
+* consult the [style guide](.github/contributing/engine-style-guide.md) to help keep our code base tidy
 * explain what you're doing and why
 * document new code with doc comments
 * include clear, simple tests